mahmoudparsian/machine-learning-course/project/README.md

 	* Was any innovation attempted?
 	* What models did you try?
 	* How did you improve the model?
-* Data and Experiments:	10%
+* Data and Experiments:	15%
 	* What data did you use?
 	* Are your experimental methods reliable?
 	* What preprocessing was done the data?
 	* Did you drop any columns? why?
 	* Did you add any derived columns? why?
-	* Data cleaning and normalization?
+	* Data cleaning and normalization? how?
-* Evaluation and Results:	25%
+* Evaluation and Results:	20%
 	* Did you properly evaluate your experiments/models?
 	* Did you test for statistical significance?
 	* Do your conclusions match your results?
+	* Can your solution be used in real-life?
 * Writing Quality:	15%
 	* Clarity of writing (5%)
 	* Organization (5%)